-plugins:cicsa:object_publisher: This supersedes the plugins:cicsa: naming_service:group: write_iors_to_ns_group_member member name configuration item.
-It specifies the
+plugins:cicsa:object publisher: This supersedes the plugins:cicsa: write iors to ns group member name configuration item.
+It specifies the member name that the server adapter is to use in the object group.
+A unique member name must be specified for each adapter; otherwise, one adapter might end up replacing the object group members of another adapter.

-write_iors_to_ns_group_member

-name configuration item.
-It specifies the

-member name that the server adapter

-is to use in the object group.
-A unique

-member name must be specified for

-each adapter; otherwise, one adapter

-might end up replacing the object

-group members of another adapter.